Memphis Nursing Home Abuse and Neglect Attorneys Helping Families

 - Over-medication.
 Sometimes nursing home staff may resort to over-medicating residents who have dementia with anti-psychotic medications as a way of controlling their behavior.

 It is important to note that just because you see some of the warning signs that could indicate abuse it does not mean that abuse is taking place.
-However, if you do begin to see several indicators of abuse such as malnutrition and weight loss, dehydration, unexplained bruising, bedsores, poor hygiene and marked changes in behavior and demeanor, it is likely time to investigate.
+However, if you do begin to see several indicators of abuse such as malnutrition, weight loss, dehydration, unexplained bruising, bedsores, poor hygiene and marked changes in behavior and demeanor, it is likely time to investigate.
 In some tragic scenarios, prolonged abuse can lead to the wrongful death of your loved one, so time is of the essences if you suspect a problem.

-How Bailey & Greer can help
+How the nursing home neglect attorneys at Bailey & Greer can help